 What is the SaaS Sales Process?

-The SaaS sales process is the series of steps and strategies that a company follows to identify, target, attract, and convert potential customers into paying subscribers.
+The SaaS sales process is the series of key steps and strategies that a company follows to identify, target, attract, and convert potential customers into paying subscribers.
 The exact steps and stages may vary from one company to another.

-How long is the SaaS Sales cycle?
+How long is the SaaS Sales Cycle?

 Sales cycles will be shorter for: